pettiboy/rust-url-shortener/README.md

 sqlx migrate add <migration_name>
 ```

-### Custom Domain & SSL/TLS
+### Deployment Modes

+This application supports two deployment modes:

+#### With Caddy (Automatic SSL/TLS)

-This application uses **Caddy** as a reverse proxy, which provides:
+**Caddy** is an optional reverse proxy that provides:

 - **Automatic HTTPS**: Caddy automatically obtains and renews SSL/TLS certificates from Let's Encrypt
 - **Custom Domain Support**: Configure your domain in the `.env` file
 - **Zero-config SSL**: No manual certificate management required

+**Setup:**

+- The setup script will prompt for your domain name when you choose Caddy
+- Make sure your domain's A record points to your server's IP
+- Ports 80 and 443 must be accessible for Let's Encrypt to work
+- Caddy will automatically handle HTTP to HTTPS redirects
+- Start services with: `docker compose --profile caddy up -d`

 **Port Configuration:**

 - `APP_PORT`: The port on which the Rust application runs inside the container (default: 8080)
 - Caddy automatically forwards requests to `app:APP_PORT`
 - You can customize this port in your `.env` file if needed
-- The setup script automatically reads `APP_PORT` from `.env` and configures Caddy accordingly

-**Production Setup:**

-- The setup script will prompt for your domain name
-- Make sure your domain's A record points to your server's IP
-- Ports 80 and 443 must be accessible for Let's Encrypt to work
-- Caddy will automatically handle HTTP to HTTPS redirects
+#### Custom Proxy (Self-Managed)

+If you prefer to handle reverse proxy yourself (nginx, traefik, Cloudflare Tunnel, etc.):

+- The app will be exposed directly on a configurable port (default: 8080)
+- You configure `EXPOSED_APP_PORT` in `.env` to set the host port
+- You handle SSL/TLS termination and domain routing in your own proxy
+- Start services with: `docker compose up -d` (Caddy service is disabled via profiles)

+**Port Configuration:**

+- `APP_PORT`: The port on which the Rust application runs inside the container (default: 8080)
-- The generated Caddyfile uses the `APP_PORT` value from your `.env` file
+- `EXPOSED_APP_PORT`: The port exposed on the host for your reverse proxy (default: 8080)
+- Your reverse proxy should forward requests to `localhost:EXPOSED_APP_PORT`

 **Local Development:**